 To meet the needs of an increasingly energy-conscious public and building industry, it is wise for building products suppliers to become more acquainted with the concept of energy efficiency and how it can benefit them as well.

 ENERGY EFFICIENCY AND PRODUCTS THAT ENHANCE IT

 There are many ways to make a home or building more energy efficient.
 Home and building owners can upgrade to ENERGY STAR® qualified appliances, caulk and seal leaks in the structure, and install ENERGY STAR qualified building products that place less demand on heating and cooling systems.
-In addition to doors and windows, three building components that effectively contribute to increased energy efficiency are insulation, insulated siding and solar reflective roofing.
+In addition to doors and windows, two building components that effectively contribute to increased energy efficiency are insulation and insulated siding.

 A well sealed and insulated home will be more comfortable, and create less work for the heating and cooling systems.
 Homeowners and building owners need to find out the recommended insulation thermal resistance level, or R-Value, their region and work to at least match that level.
 If an area of the home or building’s insulation doesn’t meet or exceed the DOE’s recommended R-Value, more insulation should be installed to raise the R-Value to the desired level.